• Skip to main content

 For each season, I like to create a list of raw foods I love and want to include in my recipes.

 For example, I know I’ll buy asparagus in May, strawberries in June and squash in October.
-What will you look forward to that’s in season this month?
+What will you look forward to what’s in season this month?

 Your local supermarket often provides pamphlets with the current season’s produce.
 Or check out your local greengrocers or town market to see what’s around where you are.